vyanmadai7/task-manager-cli/README.md

 ---

-## Overview
+Overview

-This project is a basic terminal-based task manager.
-It uses a single JSON file (`tasks.json`) to store tasks.
-The focus of this project is simplicity and clarity, using only Python’s built-in libraries.
+This is a simple terminal-based task manager.
+It stores all tasks in a single JSON file (tasks.json).
+The main goal of this project is to keep the code clean, easy to understand, and built only with Python’s standard library.

 ---